National Library Board

-The National Library Board (NLB) is a statutory board under the purview of the Ministry of Communications and Information of the government of Singapore.
+The National Library Board (NLB) is a statutory board under the purview of the Ministry of Digital Development and Information of the government of Singapore.
 The board manages the public libraries throughout the country.

-The national libraries of Singapore house books in all four official languages of Singapore; English, Chinese, Malay and Tamil.
+The national libraries of Singapore house books in all four official languages of Singapore: English, Chinese, Malay and Tamil.
 Other than paper books, the libraries also loans CD-ROMs, DVD-ROMs, VCDs, video cassettes, audiobooks on CDs, magazines and periodicals, DVD-videos, Blu-rays and music CDs.
 Its flagship institution, the National Library, Singapore, is based on Victoria Street.

 History

 Although the NLB was first formed on 1 September 1995, its history had begun way back in the 1820s when Stamford Raffles first proposed the idea of establishing a public library.
 This library was to evolve into the National Library of Singapore in 1960, before expanding into the suburbs with the setting up of branch libraries in the various new towns throughout the country.